DHTMLX/docs-suite/docs/tabbar/init.md

 Initialize Tabbar with the `dhx.Tabbar` object constructor.
 The constructor takes two parameters:

 - the HTML object on the page that serves as the Tabbar container
-- an object with configuration properties (see the full list below).
+- an object with [configuration properties](#configuration-properties).
 If this argument is not passed to the constructor, the settings will be default

 ~~~js
 var tabbar = new dhx.Tabbar("tabbar_container",{